-Cotton percale?
+Cotton-percale?
 Sateen?
 Silk?
 “Bedsheets are the most important thing in the world,” muses Bunny Williams, who has been decorating Upper East Side apartments and Connecticut country homes for over 30 years.
 Because if you’re going to spend one-third of your life between the sheets, shouldn’t they feel fabulous?
-Here, Williams, along with some other very particular New York tastemakers — Sheila Bridges, Kai Avent-deLeon, and Aelfie Oudghiri — tells us the best bed sheets to buy.
-(We also went and found the best-reviewed bed sheets on Amazon, if you’re interested.)
+Here, Williams, along with some other very particular New York tastemakers and interior designers — Sheila Bridges, Kai Avent-deLeon, and Aelfie Oudghiri — tells us the best bedsheets to buy, from classic, white Egyptian cotton to eco-friendly linen with raw edges.
+(We also went and found the best-reviewed bedsheets on Amazon, if you’re interested.)

-“The go-to sheets I choose for the majority of my projects.
+Designer Vicente Wolf also recommends Matouk, calling their Meridian sheets the “go-to sheets I choose for the majority of my projects.
 Clients love them for their comfort and accessibility, while I love their simple designs.
-There’s something uniquely versatile about them — it’s sophisticated enough for city life, but even in a country home it works perfectly against a more rustic backdrop.
-I never second-guess these sheets; more often than not they work for the interior I’m working on.” - Vicente Wolf, Designer
+There’s something uniquely versatile about them — they’re sophisticated enough for city life, but even in a country home they works perfectly against a more rustic backdrop.
+I never second-guess these sheets; more often than not, they work for the interior I’m working on.”

-“It’s not the world’s highest thread count, but the Egyptian cotton on these sheets has this really tight weave that makes such a difference on your skin.
+For another Egyptian cotton option, Homepolish designer Becky Shea recommends these embroidered sheets from Italian linens company Sferra.
+“It’s not the world’s highest thread count,” Shea admits, “but the Egyptian cotton on these sheets has this really tight weave that makes such a difference on your skin.
 The sheets have this handsome pair of satin borders you can get in different colors, too.
-It’s a brand built on practical creativity and affordable luxury.” - Becky Shea, Designer, Homepolish
+It’s a brand built on practical creativity and affordable luxury.”

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best comforters, bath towels, mattress toppers (twice), pillows for side sleepers, weird kneeling chair, and sleep accessories.
 We update links when possible, but note that deals can expire and all prices are subject to change.